freeipa/freeipa/doc/designs/application-specific-passwords.md

 These constraints need to be enforced at the LDAP ACI level, not in the IPA python frontend.

-### Permissions management for application-specific passwords

-A static set of new ACIs must be added, which will ensure that the owning user will have read-write access to all (and only) objects holding his application-specific passwords - both when logged in using the primary password and when logged in using the respective application-specific password.
-This is the only thing to do with respect to RBAC and application-specific passwords, as RBAC serves only for work with LDAP in FreeIPA.

-The only general limitation for subaccounts will be the inability to manage the account (modify the information about the user, change his other passwords...).
-As all permissions for them will be assigned by administrators separately and from scratch, even a limitation such as reducing the effective permissions of the current user session (possibly according to the application policy) using a 389-DS plugin probably will not be needed.

 #### HBAC for application-specific passwords -- OPTIONAL, TBD

 Two-component principals for subaccounts, as described above, will be used for